Delivery Issues in E-Commerce: What Retailers Should Consider Now

 More Information

-One thing in advance: Delivery problems are not only dependent on a single factor, as the current situation shows.
-However, Amazon sellers can take some precautions that counteract delivery problems.
+First of all: Delivery issues are not solely dependent on a single factor, as the current situation shows.
+However, Amazon sellers can take some precautions to counteract the delivery problems.

 Timely planning protects against shortages

-For sellers, early planning of their inventory is essential to continue offering products to customers in case of delivery delays.
-The earlier they reorder goods, the more time they generally have until the products must absolutely arrive in the warehouse.
+For sellers, early planning of their inventory is essential to continue offering products to customers in the event of delivery delays.
+The earlier they reorder goods, the more time they generally have until the products must arrive in stock.
 This way, potential shortages or delays can be more easily mitigated.
-Additionally, early ordering has another advantage: In the event of significant delivery delays, sellers can quickly and flexibly respond and look for new suppliers.
-In the case of delivery failures, they can also fall back on the available stock.
+Additionally, early ordering has another advantage: In the case of significant delivery delays, sellers can quickly and flexibly respond and look for new suppliers.
+In the event of delivery failures, they can also rely on the existing stock.

-Caution is advised with seasonal goods.
-Sellers should be more reserved in ordering these items during delivery problems, as otherwise, these products may remain in the warehouse outside of the actual season and take up unnecessary storage space.
+Caution is advised when it comes to seasonal goods.
+Sellers should be more reserved in ordering these items during delivery problems, as otherwise, these products may remain in stock outside of the actual season and take up unnecessary storage space.
 In general, it is important for sellers to set priorities when selecting their goods – especially regarding bestsellers.
 This way, they can avoid shortages in deliveries.
-However, sellers should refrain from threatening penalties for delivery delays towards their suppliers to a certain extent.
+However, sellers should refrain from threatening penalties for delivery delays to their suppliers to a certain extent.
 This could jeopardize the collaboration in case of doubt.

 Do your products have the potential to become bestsellers?